Serhii-Stepanenko-p/Graphical-editor/README.md

 ## Author

 This project was created as an educational example of working with SFML and basic OOP principles in C++.

-## License

-Project is available under open license for educational purposes.